mysterious-coding/base_entranced/README.md

 #base_entranced features
 These are unique features for base_entranced.

+####/g_siegeStats
+0 = no stats (default JK3)

+1 = prints times for each objective after completion; writes all obj times at end of round (compares times and highlights faster time in green in round 2) This feature is still under development, and will improve with time

 ####/g_fixSiegeScoring
 0 = dumb default JK3 scoring (20 pts per obj, 30 pts for final obj, 10 pt bonus at end)